renurameshdev/dynamic-mapping/README.md

 ## Contributing

+Go is the work of thousands of contributors.
+We appreciate your help!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)